gwijthoff/wythoff.net/writing.md

 ❧ _Gadgetry: A History of Techniques_ (in preparation)

+> Selected for workshopping at Object Lessons / NEH Institute on book publishing, and Center for American Literary Studies' First Book Institute

 ❧ [*The Perversity of Things: Hugo Gernsback on Media, Tinkering, and Scientifiction*](https://www.upress.umn.edu/book-division/books/the-perversity-of-things) (University of Minnesota Press, 2016), Electronic Mediations series and [Manifold Edition](https://manifold.umn.edu/project/the-perversity-of-things), 384 pages, 146 b&w illustrations

 > Reviews: